-Once a successful practice has gotten new patients in the door, they work hard to keep them.
+Once a successful healthcare practice has gotten new patients in the door, they work hard to keep them.
 Although delivering quality care should be at the top of a practice’s patient experience checklist, patients also value good communication.

 Patients are more likely to be loyal and compliant when a practice communicates with them in the manner they prefer — be it phone call, text message, email, or patient portal message.
 As an added bonus, being able to offer the convenience of online appointment scheduling and digital check-in to reduce the amount of time a patient spends on the phone or in the waiting room will go a long way to creating satisfied patients.